joeytwiddle/significant-white-space/README.md

     log("It looks like /* I am starting a multi-line comment, but I'm not!")
 ```

+  Most of the problem areas SWS has experienced are trying to detect the following without using a language-specfic parser:

+  - Text inside strings
+  - Text following single-line comments, e.g. `//`
+  - Text inbetween multi-line comments, e.g. `/* ... */`
+  - Text inside regexp literals

   Common problem cases (some of which can be found in the SWS source code) are identified by heuristic regexps, and warnings are emitted if SWS is unsure how to correctly handle them.
 However, heuristics only push the horizon; they usually fail to cover all cases.
 In future we hope to present a clear description of the coding style and options neccessary to stay safe.
-(For example, we might end up recommending that users at NASA never use `/* ... */` blocks, always put `//` comments on their own line, and set the options to take advantage of these simplified conditions and warn if they are breached.)
+(For example, we might end up recommending that users at NASA never use `/* ... */` blocks, always put `//` comments on their own line, use a string to construct regexps, rather than a regexp literal, and set the options to take advantage of these simplified conditions and warn if they are breached.)

 - `{`s are only detected at the *end* of lines.  `}`s are only detected at the *beginning* of lines.
 It is fine to use them mid-line, provided they match.
 So, the following examples will work, but curlies will be *retained* in the "de-curled" file.